NCAC Curatorial Workshop: On curating difficult content: Reconciling an ethics of care with artistic freedom

 Through speaker presentations and group discussions, NCAC’s 5th Curatorial Workshop organized by the Arts & Culture Advocacy Program at the National Coalition Against Censorship in partnership with Creative Capital will propose strategies to address the specific challenges curators and institutions face when attempting to balance an ethics of care with artistic freedom in their programs.

-Seminar leaders include Sara Reisman, Chief Curator and Director of National Academician Affairs and former Executive and Artistic Director at the Shelley and Donald Rubin Foundation, and Radhika Subramaniam, Associate Professor of Visual Culture in the School of Art and Design History and Theory at Parsons School of Design, with others to be confirmed.
+Seminar leaders include: Sara Reisman, Chief Curator and Director of National Academician Affairs and former Executive and Artistic Director at the Shelley and Donald Rubin Foundation, Radhika Subramaniam, Associate Professor of Visual Culture in the School of Art and Design History and Theory at Parsons School of Design, and Terence Washington, Manager of Civic Engagement and Programs at the Free Library of Philadelphia Foundation and former Guest Curator at the MFA Boston where he co-curated the Philip Guston Now exhibition.

 Application process: Apply to attend the workshop by October 15, 2023.
 The workshop is open to early and mid-career curators and gallery directors- both independent and those working within institutions.
 The workshop is limited to 25 participants.